openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Timestamps with a time zone component can potentially reveal the person’s location.
 To preserve the person’s privacy timestamps within the verification element and verified claims that represent times SHOULD be represented in Coordinated Universal Time (UTC), unless there is a specific reason to include the time zone, such as the time zone being an essential part of a consented time related claim in verified data.

-The use of scopes is a potential shortcut to request a pre-defined set of claims, however, the use of scopes might result in more data being returned to the RP than is strictly necessary and not achieving the goal of data minimisation.
-From a privacy perspective the RP SHOULD be required to specify the claims (and associated verification metadata elements) that are required.
+The use of scopes is a potential shortcut to request a pre-defined set of claims, however, the use of scopes might result in more data being returned to the RP than is strictly necessary and not achieving the goal of data minimisation.  the RP SHOULD only request end-user claims and metadata it requires.

 # Security Considerations {#Security}